-Tiny microplastics enter our seas as small plastics like microbeads from cosmetics or fibres from synthetic clothing.
-But they can also be created at sea as the elements breakdown larger plastic items.
+A million tonnes of tiny microplastic enter our seas as small plastics like microbeads from cosmetics or fibres from synthetic clothing.
+But they can also be created at sea as the elements break down larger plastic items.
 Think of how many tiny pieces of plastic can be made from one plastic bag!

-Scientists are starting to find microplastics in sea and bird life.
+Scientists are starting to find microplastics in our food chain.
 A recent study from Plymouth University, examined 504 fish caught off the coast of South West England and found one third contained microplastics.
 In sea birds alone, microplastics have been found to disrupt iron absorption of the small intestine and put stress on the liver.

-Plastics have also been found to kill coral reefs, which are an essential part of our oceans ecosystems and home to thousands of species.
+Plastic pollution around the world has been found to kill our ocean’s coral reefs, which are an essential part of our ocean’s ecosystems and home to thousands of species.
 Plastics carry bacteria, and they block light and oxygen from getting into the coral.
 Coral that has come into contact with plastic is 89% more likely to become diseased.

 The long-term effects of plastic on the ocean

 As mentioned, plastic does not degrade.
 It lasts forever – although it gets smaller and potentially, more deadly over time.
 A recent social media post went viral when it showed a Mars Bar wrapper from 1986 found on Constantine Bay in our beloved Cornwall.
-An overwhelming number of people commented with similar stories of ancient plastic waste found on our beaches and forests.
+An overwhelming number of people commented with similar stories of ancient plastic waste found on our marine environments, such as beaches and land based environments such as forests.

 If we keep going the way we are, there will be more plastic in our seas than fish.
 What will this mean for our ecosystem?
 Our food chain?
 Our lifestyle?
 Our health?